Tag: Discounts and rebates

 Italy vs Recordati Industria Chimica e Farmaceutica S.p.A, September 2017, Supreme Court, Case No 20805

 Recordati Industria Chimica e Farmaceutica S.p.A had been issued an assessment by the tax authorities for FY 2003 on various issues related to transfer pricing.
 Recordati Industria Chimica e Farmaceutica S.p.A. disagreed with the assessment and brought the case to court.
 The Regional Tax Commission of Lombardy (Ctr) issued a decision where it partially annulled the assessment.
 This decision was challenged both by the tax authorities and Recordati Industria Chimica e Farmaceutica S.p.A.
-Judgement of the Supreme Court Before the Supreme Court there were 29 issues to be resolved.
+Judgment of the Supreme Court Before the Supreme Court there were 29 issues to be resolved.
 The Supreme Court predominantly ruled in favour of the tax authorities.
 The court confirms that transfer pricing adjustments are applicable even in the absence of proof by the administration of a concrete tax advantage by the taxpayer.
 The shift of taxable income following transactions between companies belonging to the same group and subject to different national regulations, does not require the administration to prove the elusive function, but only the existence ...
 Read more

 TPG2017 Chapter II paragraph 2.97